 1. Proper Kitten Diet

 Kittens have different needs based on their age.
 Most rescues or shelters that you would foster for will provide you with the necessary food for your kittens.
 Unless your shelter specializes in helping neonatal kittens (newborn to four weeks), you will likely not be dealing with bottle feeding.

 The main goal of feeding kittens is to get them to a weight of two pounds, which is the minimum weight to spay or neuter them.
-Once a kitten is old enough and big enough to be fixed, they will likely soon be put up for adoption.
+Once a kitten is old enough and big enough to be fixed, it will likely soon be put up for adoption.
 There are a couple of different ways you can help your kittens reach this goal weight.

 Kitten Diet Elements

 - Wet food: Recently weaned kittens are likely not completely ready for dry food, so wet food is a good transition food.
 Wet food should be a variety that's made specifically for kittens.

 - Dry food: Some kittens will quickly take to dry food, which makes the entire process easier for you!